DataCanvasIO/Hypernets/docs/source/experiment.rst

 One can set the max search trial number by adjusting `max_trials`.

-The following code sets the max searching time as 3 hours:
+The following codes set the max trial times as 300:

 .. code-block:: python